wcarvalho/google_calendar_tracking/README.md

    * ~~read in all the calendar events between a set start and end time~~
    * ~~option to save to yaml file~~

+2. **Function: put.py**.
+   * Using a yaml file, set events for a given day
+   * can also be multi-day

-2. **Function: remove.py**.
+3. **Function: remove.py**.
    * Clear all the calendar events between a set start and end time

-3. **Function: put.py**.
-   * Using a yaml file, set events for a given day
-   * can also be multi-day. some setting for this. when multi-day, `day:1`, `day:2`, etc. in yaml file.

 4. **Function: move.py**.
    * Pick calendar(s) and event time-frame and move all events in time-frame up/down by x time (days or hours + minutes or both?)